MatejKocourek/apt-fuzzer/fuzzer/README.md

 All 4 tasks are implemented.
 To provide no regression, all 4 tasks work from the main branch, no tags neccessary.
 The fuzzer is configurable from the command line, see makefile in the fuzzer directory.

+HTML coverage files are provided for all folders.

 To see descriptions of the problems and how they were tackled, see individual READMEs in this directory for tasks 2, 3 and 4, and directory code-coverage for task 1.

 # Project annotation